Bigdil25007/typescript-boilerplate-backend/README.md

-# TypeScript Frontend Boilerplate
+# TypeScript Backend Boilerplate

-This is a boilerplate project for building frontend applications using Vite and TypeScript.
-It includes configurations for ESLint, Prettier, Husky, and Vitest.
+This is a boilerplate project for building backend applications using TypeScript.
+It includes configurations for ESLint, Prettier, Husky, and Jest.

 ## Features

-- Vite for building and fast HMR
 - TypeScript support
 - ESLint for linting
 - Prettier for code formatting
+- TypeScript Compiler for building
+- Nodemon for fast HMR
 - Husky for Git hooks
-- Vitest for testing
+- Jest for testing

 ## Getting Started